-A practical foreign exchange and currency guide on sending money and travel to Gibraltar
+A practical foreign exchange and currency guide to Gibraltar

 Gibraltar is a British Overseas Territory, in the form of a small rocky peninsula on the south coast of Spain.
 It is recognised historically as the southernmost point of Europe and is also strategically positioned at the western end of the Mediterranean, forming one of the ancient Pillars of Hercules.
 The famous rock, in the rock of Gibraltar, is predominantly Jurassic limestone, some 200 million years old.
 Apart from the rock, Gibraltar is famed for its VAT-free shopping.
 Branded sunglasses, perfumes, tobacco, spirits, crystal and porcelain are amongst some of the coveted deals to be had here.

 English is the official language here though Spanish is widely spoken.
 An unusual, unofficial dialect has evolved , called ‘Yanito’ which is a blend of English, Spanish, and Italian and is widely spoken amongst the locals.
 One feature of the language is the pronunciation of English words with a Spanish intonation.

 Gibraltar Government sterling is the official currency, though UK sterling is equally welcome and considered on par.
 Most places will also accept Euros and dollars.
 Credit cards are widely accepted and ATMs prevalent.

 Gibraltar is a member of the European Union, however it is not part of the Schengen Area or EU Customs Union.
 This means that there are immigration and customs controls when entering and leaving Gibraltar.
 Citizens of the European Union are required to have a national identity card or passport, while all others are required to have a passport to enter.